jorgebucaran/hyperapp/README.md

 Suppose you have a list of questions with answers that are collapsed initially.
 A flag `answerIsOpen` is used to determine if a question's answer is open.

-Since there is no concept of local state in Hyperapp, the global state must be needs to be updated to reflect the new state.
+Since there is no concept of local state in Hyperapp, the global state is always updated rather than an individual component's state.

 To update a single question's state, the entire `questions` array will be mapped to a new array where the `answerIsOpen` property will be toggled if the question matches the one belonging to the component.